Projects and Events

 17 Feb 2016

 Climate changes might have detrimental effect on mankind.
 To tackle this threat, 195 countries adopted a challenging targets of decarbonisation in the UN Climate Change Conference in Paris in December 2015.
 Many experts considered that these targets cannot be achieved without new technologies.
-In this lecture, Prof Frank Shu will share the new technology developed by his team which can be used to meet the UN decarbonisation goals.
+In this lecture, Prof Frank Shu shared the new technology developed by his team which could be used to meet the UN decarbonisation goals.

 Professor Shu is a University Professor Emeritus of University of California at Berkeley and San Diego, a member of the US National Academy of Sciences, the American Philosophical Society, a Fellow of the American Academy of Arts and Sciences, and a Distinguished Research Fellow at the Academia Sinica in Taiwan.
 In 2009, Professor Shu was awarded the Shaw Prize in recognition of his outstanding life-time contributions to theoretical astronomy.

-This Public Lecture is co-hosted by The Academy of Sciences of Hong Kong and the Kadoorie Institute of The University of Hong Kong.
-Participation is free of charge and is open to the public.
-Light refreshment will be served at 4:00 pm before the lecture starts.
+This Public Lecture was co-hosted by The Hong Kong Academy of Sciences and the Kadoorie Institute of The University of Hong Kong.
+Participation was free of charge and was open to the public.

 Downloadable event details